Creative Commons License 2023 Volume 10 Issue 1

 Abbreviations: PE: Psychoeducation, CBT: Cognitive Behavioral Therapy, DBT: Dialectical Behaviour Therapy, MBCT: Mindfulness-Based Cognitive Therapy, ST: Schema Therapy, ACT: Acceptance and Commitment Therapy.

 Figure 1.
-Flow Chart of the Number of Studies Identified and Selected in the Meta-analysis
+Flow Chart of the Number of Studies Identified and Selected in the Meta-analysis.

 This study is the first systematic review synthesizing the full range of psychological intervention studies that have been carried out among People suffering from bipolar disorder in Iran.

-The present review indicates that the literature supports: the usefulness of PE for the relapse prevention of mania episodes, enhancement of quality of life and medication adherence, and alleviating symptoms of acute depression; unfortunately, it does not affect the mild symptoms of depression [18, 26, 30].
+The present review indicates that the literature supports: the usefulness of PE for the relapse prevention of mania episodes, enhancement of quality of life and medication adherence, and alleviating symptoms of acute depression; unfortunately, it does not affect the mild symptoms of depression [18, 26, 28].
 There is controversy about the efficacy of CBT in reducing depression and mania [17, 19].
 The usefulness of DBT was proven in increasing quality of life and decreasing impulsiveness.
 However, there is controversy about its effect on mania and depression symptoms [20, 34].
 MBCT reduces impulsiveness, and anxiety, and increases the quality of life but does not affect mania [31].
-ST is effective in reducing symptoms and aggression [26, 32, 33].
+ST is effective in reducing symptoms and aggression [24, 26, 27].

 The evidence shows that the severity of the disease has an important role in the outcomes of the disease, and frequent recurrences are associated with weaker outcomes.
-One of the factors that should be considered in the prognosis and treatment of the bipolar disorder is paying attention to the family's role and importance [36].
+One of the factors that should be considered in the prognosis and treatment of bipolar disorder is paying attention to the family's role and importance [36].
 In most cases in Iran, family members are the primary caregivers, and lack of expression of positive emotion, insufficient information about mental illness due to the stigma, and lack of patient participation in problem-solving due to cultural issues are common [37].
 Due to the frequent recurrence and the importance of family attitude to the disease, they need to cope with daily stress [38].

 According to the present systematic review results, psycho-education has been the core of the intervention and effectively increases drug adherence and the quality of life.
 The effects of PE were proven to reduce the recurrence in various internal and external studies [39].
 According to the results of previous studies, patients who are in the first stages of the illness and have fewer recurrences benefit more from psychological treatments [40].
 Family intervention seems to have significant advantages for patients and caregivers [41].
 However, simultaneous intervention seems more effective because caregivers do not have enough information about the disease.
-Inadequate communication skills, poor problem solving, and lack of skill in managing daily stress are common [42].
+Inadequate communication skills, poor problem-solving, and lack of skill in managing daily stress are common [42].
 FFT, which was developed by Miklowitcs and had all the above components, was conducted outside of Iran.
 A few studies In Iran have performed this intervention on patient caregivers [43, 44].
 The long sessions of this treatment, the lack of cooperation between families and patients, and the high attrition rate have caused the reluctance of specialists to perform this intervention.
-Due to the short hospital stay of patients, if the protocol of this treatment is shorter and follows Iranian culture, and can be done by all specialists with any level of education, it will be more practical.
+Due to the short hospital stay of patients, if the protocol of this treatment is shorter, follows Iranian culture, and can be done by all specialists with any level of education, it will be more practical.
 It will increase cooperation between patients and families [45].

 CONCLUSION

 According to the results of previous studies, patients who are in the first stages of the illness and have fewer recurrences benefit more from psychological treatments.
 Family intervention seems to have significant advantages for patients and caregivers.
 However, simultaneous intervention seems more effective because caregivers do not have enough information about the disease.
-Inadequate communication skills, poor problem solving, and lack of skill in managing daily stress are common.
+Inadequate communication skills, poor problem-solving, and lack of skill in managing daily stress are common.
 FFT, which was developed by Miklowitcs and had all the above components, was conducted outside of Iran.
 A few studies in Iran have performed this intervention on patient caregivers.
 The long sessions of this treatment, the lack of cooperation between families and patients, and the high attrition rate have caused the reluctance of specialists to perform this intervention.
-Due to the short hospital stay of patients, if the protocol of this treatment is shorter and follows Iranian culture, and can be done by all specialists with any level of education, it will be more practical.
+Due to the short hospital stay of patients, if the protocol of this treatment is shorter, follows Iranian culture, and can be done by all specialists with any level of education, it will be more practical.
 It will increase cooperation between patients and families.

-ACKNOWLEDGMENTS: We are grateful to the following individuals who communicated with the authors and provided possible information about data from studies, including Dr. zahra raisi and sanaz ghasemi.
+ACKNOWLEDGMENTS: We are grateful to the following individuals who communicated with the authors and provided possible information about data from studies, including Dr. Zahra Raisi and Sanaz Ghasemi.

 CONFLICT OF INTEREST: None